-This paper explores using wearable computing devices to perform "sousveillance" (inverse surveillance) as a counter to organizational surveillance.
-A series of performances are used to question social norms of surveillance.
-A variety of wearable computing inventions generated different kinds of responses.
-Visible sousveillance often evoked counterperformances by front-line surveillance workers.
-The juxtaposition of sousveillance with surveillance generates participatory awareness of the ubiquitous presence and acceptance of surveillance in society.
+This paper describes using wearable computing devices to perform "sousveillance" (inverse surveillance) as a counter to organizational surveillance.
+A variety of wearable computing devices generated different kinds of responses, and allowed for the collection of data in different situations.
+Visible sousveillance often evoked counter-performances by front-line surveillance workers.
+The juxtaposition of sousveillance with surveillance generates new kinds of information in a social surveillance situation.